Frequently Asked Questions

 Can parents take the course?

-Of course, but you don’t have to take the course to be involved.
+Of course, and it's a good idea.
+Today's cars require a very different response to an emergency than was appropriate before Anti-Lock and Stability Control; you might want to practice a little before that deer shows up in the headlights.
+But you don’t have to take the course to be involved.
 We recommend, but do not require, that at least one parent attend with their newly licensed drivers, participate in the discussions and ride in the cars with the instructors on drill demonstration runs if they wish.
-A parent of guardian must be present with permitted but unlicensed drivers.
+A parent or guardian must be present with permitted but unlicensed drivers.

 Do we use your cars or our cars?